Vidarpettersen/Breg/README.md

 # Breg
 Simple package to access the Brreg API to get company information.
+This package is not hosted on packagist.org.

 ## How to use